Randwick & Coogee Amateur Swimming Club

 The Randwick & Coogee Amateur Swimming Club, formed in 1896, is one of the oldest swimming club's in Australia.
 The club swims at Wylie's Baths, Coogee in the Eastern Suburbs of Sydney, New South Wales, Australia.

-The Club has about 120 members who meet on Saturday mornings from October to March for handicap races.
-The club also conducts a number of special swimming events and social events during the season.
+RCASC is an inclusive swimming club for all ages and all abilities.
+They hold races, compete/train for ocean swims and hold social events.
+All four strokes are swum each Saturday plus a special event each fortnight.
+The clubs season starts on the first Saturday in October and concludes on the last Saturday in March.
+Registration commences at 8:00am with races beginning at 8:30 and concluding by 11:00am.

 History

-When the Club was first established it swam at the Coogee Aquarium and Swimming Baths.
-In December 1969 the Club moved to Sunstrip Pool (now called Wylie's Baths).
-For a few months during the 1973/74 season the Club swam at the Ross Jones Memorial Pool beneath the Coogee Surf Life Saving Club, before moving to the Coogee-Randwick RSL Club Pool later that season.
+When the club was first established it swam at the Coogee Aquarium and Swimming Baths.
+In December 1969 the club moved to Sunstrip Pool (now called Wylie's Baths).
+For a few months during the 1973/74 season the club swam at the Ross Jones Memorial Pool beneath the Coogee Surf Life Saving Club, before moving to the Coogee-Randwick RSL Club Pool later that season.
 The club moved back to Wylie's Baths in November 1978 and has been there ever since.

-In 199,6 the Club celebrated its 100th anniversary.
+In 1996, the club celebrated its 100th anniversary.
 Life Member, Ron Brombey, created a Centenary Video for the occasion.

+In 2021, the club celebrated its 125th anniversary with a formal dinner held at Coogee Surf Lifesaving Club.
+Various local dignitaries were in attendance.